tshiunghan/malaysian-literature/README.md

 How can I sort out my feelings for Malaysian literature if I don't know how I feel about literature with a capital L?
 There will be some thinking about that going on in here.

 Perhaps there will be some looking at other countries' literatures.
 I am particularly interested in the Caribbean, Irish, African literature.
 I think they all have something to say to us.

+## FOCUS

+I have trouble staying on task.
+This project will be a test of that.

+I've never used Git before, so I'm learning as I go.